dfitch96/cv-app/README.md

 ## Feature Enhancements
 - Enhance the date formats that are displayed on the resume template
-- Add a print to pdf button
+- Add a button that allows the user to print their resume to a pdf file
 - Add a feature that allows the user to select from multiple resume templates

 ## Live Demo